MallikaKundeti/My-Cyber-projects/Phishing-Header-Triage_Replit.md

-🧾 Personal cybersecurity mini-project focused on email header analysis and phishing triage.
+🧾 Personal cybersecurity project focused on email header analysis and phishing triage.

 🔎 Summary

-This was a quick but fun little email-header deep dive I did using Kali Linux inside a VMware lab setup.
+This was a quick and fun email-header project I did using Kali Linux inside a VMware lab setup.
 The goal was to figure out whether a random promotional email I got was real or just a sneaky phishing attempt.
 I saved the raw header, pulled it apart with grep, and then used tools like whois and dig to trace where it actually came from.
 From there, I checked the sender info, authentication results (SPF, DKIM, DMARC), and delivery path to see if anything seemed off.
 Basically, a mini investigation to sharpen my phishing triage skills 👩🏻‍💻!